garden-rs/garden/README.md

 This is complementary to `garden cmd <tree-expression> <command>*` because that form allows multiple commands; this form allows multiple tree-expressions, and is convenient to type.

+### garden exec

+    garden exec <tree-expression> <command> <arguments>*

+Execute a command on all of the trees matched by `<tree-expression>`.
+Example: `garden exec cola git status -s`.

+### garden eval

+    garden eval <expression> <tree> [<garden>]

+Evaluate a garden expression in the specified tree context.

+### garden init

+    garden init <tree-expression>

+Initialize the tree(s) referenced by the `<tree-expression>`.
+Garden will use the first set of matching trees, gardens, or groups, in that order, when determining which trees to initialize.

+The `init` command can also be used to update existing trees.
+It is always safe to re-run the `init` command.
+For existing trees, their git configuration will be updated to match any changes made to the configuration.

 ### garden shell